-Chapter 17: Guidelines for the Provision of Anaesthesia Services for Burn and Plastics Surgery 2019
+Chapter 17: Guidelines for the Provision of Anaesthesia Services for Burn and Plastics Surgery 2022

 Plastic surgery describes a reconstructive procedure designed to restore form and function to the body.
 It covers all aspects of wound healing and reconstruction after congenital, acquired (including secondary to cancer) or traumatic tissue defects.
 Other common conditions that can require plastic surgery include reconstruction of large skin defects, pressure sores and other chronic wounds, venous and other leg ulcers, and the results of devastating infections.
 Clinicians anaesthetising for plastic surgery procedures need an understanding of the principles of free-flap surgery.
-Age appropriate staff and facilities are required for complex surgery for congenital conditions, including cleft palate, congenital hand deformities, and trauma procedures.
-Prolonged procedures are common and require attention to detail regarding positioning, fluid management, blood flow, and prevention of thromboembolic complications.
+Age appropriate staff and facilities are required for complex surgery for congenital conditions, including cleft palate, congenital hand deformities and trauma procedures.
+Prolonged procedures are common and require attention to detail regarding positioning, fluid management, blood flow and prevention of thromboembolic complications

-1. Staffing requirements
+1. Staffing Requirements

-An appropriately trained and experienced anaesthetist with regular commitments to burn and plastic surgery should be present during the conduct of general and regional anaesthesia for operative procedures, including those procedures requiring intravenous sedation where it has been agreed that this will be provided by the anaesthetic department.
+An appropriately trained and experienced anaesthetist with regular commitments to burn and plastic surgery should be present during the conduct of general and regional anaesthesia for operative procedures, including those procedures requiring intravenous sedation where it has been agreed that this will be provided by the anaesthesia department.

-There should be sufficient programmed activity time available for anaesthetists to assess patients perioperatively and attend multidisciplinary ward rounds.
+There should be sufficient programmed activity time available for anaesthetists to assess patients perioperatively and to attend multidisciplinary ward rounds.

-There should be sufficient programmed activity to provide support to sedation and analgesia services for burn patients.
+There should be sufficient programmed activity time to provide support to sedation and analgesia services for burn patients.

 2. Equipment, services and facilities